-Get the full college experience at Rainy River Community College!
+Enjoy the Rainy Experience...where life and learning meet!
 Live in our apartment-style on-campus housing, continue to play the sport you love, get involved in student organizations, and make friendships that will last a lifetime!
 Our students tell us how much they appreciate the small class sizes and individual attention they get from our instructors and staff.
-Begin your future...at Rainy River Community College!

 call toll-free: (800) 456-3996

 CampusesCity: International Falls

 Located just five minutes from Voyageur’s National Park and the Canadian border, Rainy River Community College offers a great education with small class sizes, affordable tuition, and faculty and staff dedicated to your success!